DevExpress-Examples/asp-net-web-forms-grid-hide-a-column-on-the-client/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4580/)**
 <!-- run online end -->

-This example demonstrates how to change the visibility of the [Grid View](https://docs.devexpress.com/AspNet/5823/components/grid-view)'s [columns](https://docs.devexpress.com/AspNet/3691/components/grid-view/concepts/data-representation-basics/columns) on the client without making a round-trip to the server.
+This example demonstrates how to change the visibility of the [Grid View](https://docs.devexpress.com/AspNet/5823/components/grid-view)'s [columns](https://docs.devexpress.com/AspNet/3691/components/grid-view/concepts/data-representation-basics/columns) on the client without making a round trip to the server.
 Check or uncheck the **Unit Price Column** check box to show or hide the **Unit Price** column.

 ![Hide a grid column on the client](hide-a-column.png)